 Your finished Thesis will probably include a Title page, a page of Acknowledgments, a Contents page, your Chapters, Notes, and Bibliography.
 You may examine Past Senior Theses in the English Department for an idea of how a completed Thesis looks.
-See also the Department's handout on preparing your thesis.
-One-term theses are due on first day of finals (both semesters), and two-term theses are due on April 15.
+See also the Department's <a href="https://handout.on.preparing.com/handou